-Prior to I April 2014 pension benefits under the LGPS were based on final pensionable pay and length of pensionable service, summarised below:
+Prior to 1 April 2014 pension benefits under the LGPS were based on final pensionable pay and length of pensionable service, summarised below:

 Service pre-I April 2008 Service post-31 March 2008 Pension Each year worked is worth 1/80 x final pensionable salary.
 Each year worked is worth 1/60 x final pensionable salary.
-Lump sum Automatic lump sum of 3 x salary.
+Lump sum Automatic lump sum of $3 \times \text{salary}$.
 In addition, part of the annual pension can be exchanged for a one-off tax-free cash payment.
 A lump sum of £12 is paid for each £1 of pension given up.
 No automatic lump sum.
 Part of the annual pension can be exchanged for a one-off tax-free cash payment.
 A lump sum of £12 is paid for each £1 of pension given up.

-From I April 2014, the Fund became a career average scheme as summarised below:
+From 1 April 2014, the Fund became a career average scheme as summarised below:

-Service post-31 March 2014

-Pension Each year worked is worth

-rension 1/49 x career average revalued earnings (CARE)

-No automatic lump sum.

-Lump Sum Part of the annual pension can be exchanged for a

-one-off tax-free cash payment.
-A lump sum of £12

-is paid for each £1 of pension given up.
+Service post-31 March 2014 Pension Each year worked is worth 1/49 x career average revalued earnings (CARE) Lump Sum No automatic lump sum.
+Part of the annual pension can be exchanged for a one-off tax-free cash payment.
+A lump sum of $\pounds 12$ is paid for each $\pounds 1$ of pension given up.